ethereum-oasis-op/baseline/radish34/README.md

       ----------------- Completed  -----------------
       Please restart the radish-apis for the config to take effect
    ```
-1. run `docker-compose up -d`
+1. Run `docker-compose up -d && docker-compose restart`
-   - This will start all `radish` containers
+   - This will reinstate and restart all `radish` containers
    - Wait about 10 seconds to give containers time to complete their initialization routines
    - Run `docker-compose logs -f {SERVICE_NAME}` to check the logs of specific containers.
 Key ones to watch are: `radish-api-{role}` and `radish34-ui`
    Example Logs: